thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 <img src="images/aml/ml6.jpg">
 <img src="images/aml/ml7.jpg" height=300>

+> Note : Create a cluster of for example 3 nodes.
+Azure ML can then run multiple trainings in parallel.
+This will reduce the runtime of the Automated ML run.

 * We can now select the ML task type we want to use for this experiment, as we want to build prediction on a numeric value we will select the `Regression` task type.

 <img src="images/aml/15-aml-studio.PNG" height= 400>